eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 - **Complete coverage** with (currently, using 22.04) ~ 25199 CRAN packages (and 439 from
-  BioConductor) using **current versions**: We support R 4.4.* and 4.5.0, and BioConductor 3.20 (on focal and jammy) and BioConductor 3.21 (on noble).
+  BioConductor) using **current versions**: We support R 4.4.* and 4.5.0, and BioConductor 3.21 (on focal, jammy and noble).

 - Complete support for **Ubuntu 20.04 ("focal")**, **22.04 ("jammy")** and **24.04 ("noble")** on
   amd64, as well as (initial) **24.04 ("noble")** support on arm64.